Professor Onur Güntürkün has headed the biopsychology research unit since 1993.

 How does cognition develop in a brain so completely different from ours?
+This is what Onur Güntürkün wants to find out in the Avian Mind project.

 To this end, he is shifting his research focus away from the analysis of individual brain regions; instead, he is adopting the view that, depending on the thought process, changing networks of the forebrain hold the key to understanding cognition.
 To identify these networks, he will use a method developed last year in Bochum’s biopsychology department.
 It involves studying pigeons in the animal magnetic resonance tomograph at the Ruhr University’s Neuroscience Research Center while they solve difficult cognitive tasks.
 This allows networks of mental processes to be identified with high spatial resolution.